brucethemoose/Minecraft-Performance-Flags-Benchmarks/README.md

 Flags Under Consideration:
 ======
 - More aggressive inlining, via `-Dgraal.BaseTargetSpending=160` (default 120) in Graal and some other flags in OpenJDK.
+CPUs with larger caches might benefit from this.
 - OpenJDK flags which are disabled by default: `-XX:+AlignVector -XX:+OptoBundling -XX:+OptimizeFill -XX:+AlwaysCompileLoopMethods -XX:+EnableVectorAggressiveReboxing -XX:+EnableVectorSupport -XX:+OptoScheduling -XX:+UseCharacterCompareIntrinsics -XX:+UseCopySignIntrinsic -XX:+UseVectorStubs`
 - ~~`-Dgraal.LSRAOptimization=true`~~ seems to hurt performance
 - `-Dgraal.OptWriteMotion=true` and `graal.WriteableCodeCache=true`, which *do not* seem stable, but may be more stable in GraalVM 22.3.0